Davis Bayou Area - Mississippi District

 The Davis Bayou Area is located south of U. S. Hwy.
 90 east of downtown Ocean Springs, Mississippi and offers many recreational opportunities.
 Visitors can enjoy fishing, hiking, biking, birdwatching, picnicking, and ranger-led programs.
 There are no swimming beaches in the Davis Bayou Area.

 The William M. Colmer Visitor Center is now open daily from 8:30 a.m. - 4:30 p.m.
-(Closed Wednesday and Thursday due to budget cuts 2013) except for Thanksgiving, Christmas and New Years Day.
+(Closed Saturday, Sunday, Monday, Thanksgiving, Christmas and New Years Day).
 Visitors can find the park's passport stamp there, view a park orientation film and exhibits, and purchase items at the book store.
-Each weekend on Friday, Saturday or Sunday, visitors can enjoy a ranger-led program or special program by an invited guest speaker.
 Free park and trail maps, local orientation and other information is available.
 Please call (228) 230-4100 to contact visitor center staff.

 The Davis Bayou Trail takes visitors through a coastal forest and over two local bayous.
 The trail is approximately two miles long.
 The short boardwalk over Stark Bayou is the only part of the trail that is wheelchair accessible.
 Bikes are not permitted on the trail.
 Trail guides are located at the William M. Colmer visitor Center.